 Where can we go to learn more?

 If you have any questions or comments, drop a comment below!

 Foxly Handmade has provided an update on their business!

-3 months ago, we followed up with Foxly Handmade to see how they've been doing since we published this article.
+About 1 year ago, we followed up with Foxly Handmade to see how they've been doing since we published this article.

 Hey! 👋 I'm Pat Walls, the founder of Starter Story.